SanderMertens/flecs/Manual.md

 This will match all entities with `Position, Velocity`, and automatically add the `DbConnection` component to the system.
 Often this pattern is paired with an `EcsOnAdd` system for the `DbConnection` component, which would be immediately executed when the system is defined, and set up the database connection (or other functionality) accordingly.

-`SYSTEM` columns are available to the system as a shared component.
+`SYSTEM` columns are available to the system as a shared columns.

 ##### ENTITY modifier
 In some cases, it is useful to get a component from a specific entity.
 In this case, the source modifier can specify the name of a named entity (that has the `EcsId` component) to obtain a component from that entity.
 An example of the `ENTITY` modifier is: